FlyDanoFly/encode-test/README.md

 And... this needs cleaning!

 TODO:
-    Cleanup main code
+	Finish profiling on profile production dyno to get an idea of speeds Narrow down to 1 way of doing it: current winning one is trike_div3 Cleanup main code
     Figure out a naming scheme, maybe:
         from fastbase36 import base36encode
+        from fastbase36 import base36encode128 (only does 128 bit ints, actually could do 128+54 but will constrain) from fastbase36 import base36encode128 (only does 128 bit ints, actually could do 128+54 but will constrain)

-    Fix pass in 0, probably if i < 36 return that encoded?
+    x Fix pass in 0, probably if i < 36 return that encoded?
     Error checking!
 Pass in a string?
 Pass in a number that's too big?
     Add some tests
     Have the python base36encode in there?
 How to proprely package it?
+        - no or make it slow
     Test with database exporting, old vs new way!
     Packaging!
     Public or private repository?